Timo Breidenstein (GFDL 1.2 or GFDL 1.2), via Wikimedia Commons

 About Seattle–Tacoma International Airport

-Seattle–Tacoma International Airport (IATA: SEA, ICAO: KSEA, FAA LID: SEA) is the primary international airport serving Seattle and its metropolitan area in the U.S. state of Washington.
-It is in the city of SeaTac, which was named after the airport's nickname “Sea–Tac”, approximately 14 miles (23 km) south of Downtown Seattle and 18 miles (29 km) north-northeast of Downtown Tacoma.
+Seattle–Tacoma International Airport (IATA: SEA, ICAO: KSEA, FAA LID: SEA) is the primary international airport serving Seattle and its surrounding metropolitan area in the U.S. state of Washington.
+It is in the city of SeaTac, which was named after the airport's nickname Sea–Tac, approximately 14 miles (23 km) south of downtown Seattle and 18 miles (29 km) north-northeast of downtown Tacoma.
 The airport is the busiest in the Pacific Northwest region of North America and is owned by the Port of Seattle.

-The entire airport covers an area of 2,500 acres (3.9 sq mi; 10 km2) and has three parallel runways.
-The airport has flights to cities throughout North America, Oceania, Europe, the Middle East, and Asia.
+The entire airport covers an area of 2,500 acres (1,000 hectares) and has three parallel runways.
 It is the primary hub for Alaska Airlines, whose headquarters are near the airport.
-It is also a hub and international gateway for Delta Air Lines, which has expanded at the airport since 2011.
-As of 2022, 31 airlines operate at SEA, serving 91 domestic and 28 international destinations.
+The airport is also a hub and international gateway for Delta Air Lines, which has expanded at the airport since 2011.
+As of 2022, 31 airlines operate at Sea–Tac, serving 91 domestic and 28 international destinations in North America, Oceania, Europe, the Middle East, and Asia.

 © Wikipedia | CC-by-SA-3.0 | Read more …